2020 STEM Pathways for Girls Conference

 Sunday November 15, 6:30: Special Presentation

-Due to our funding restrictions, these camps are open to students in Northern New Mexico, and priority will be given to students in the following counties: Santa Fe, Taos, San Miguel, Mora, Sandoval, Rio Arriba, and Los Alamos.
+Due to our funding restrictions, this conference is open to students in Northern New Mexico, and priority will be given to students in the following counties: Santa Fe, Taos, San Miguel, Mora, Sandoval, Rio Arriba, and Los Alamos.